 - 1. Carefully examine the propeller assembly for looseness, any signs of damage, excessive wear or any other condition that would make the propeller unsafe to operate. - 2.
 Check the leading edge of blades for cracks and debonding. - 3.
 Check the spinner and bulkhead for security, missing screws, damage and cracks.
 Cracks typically originate from the attachment screws. - 4.
 Check for looseness of the bulkhead.
-This could be an indication that the mounting bolts are loose and need to be retightened. - 5.
+This could be an indication that the mounting bolts are loose and need to be retightened. after every 25 hours of operation all bolt torques must be checked. - 5.
 Note any indications in the logbook for future reference to determine whether an acceptable condition is getting worse.

-Initial 50-Hour Inspection, Annual (100-Hour) Inspections
+50-Hour Inspection, 12 Calender Months Inspections

-In addition to the recommendations for the Pre-Flight Inspection, the propeller and spinner should be visually examined in detail after the first 50 hours (also annually and at 2000-Hour).
+In addition to the recommendations for the Pre-Flight Inspection, the propeller and spinner should be visually examined in detail after every 50 hours or 12 calender months.
 This will require the removal of the spinner for a detailed examination.

-Initial 50-Hour / 100-Hour or 12 calendar month annual inspection:
+50-Hour or 12 calendar months inspection:

 - 1. Remove Spinner Dome and examine it for damage, and cracks.
-If necessary, replace the spinner dome. - 2.
+If necessary, replace the Spinner Dome. - 2.
 Remove Clamping Bolts and dimensionally check against one another.
 Any bolts that exhibit stretching, corrosion or damage are to be replaced. - 3.
 Remove the Forward Hub-Half and set aside. - 4.
+Write down blade angle and mark each blade with its respective orientation to the hub/ engine to maintain dynamic balance when re-assembling - 5.
 Remove each blade and inspect blade shanks for any wear.
 A thorough visual inspection is recommended together with a coin tap inspection of each composite blade, including the nickel erosion shield on the leading edge (see AC 43-5). - No dents in the metal erosion shield should be deeper than 1/8". - No dents should puncture the metal erosion shield. - No excessive wear on the leading edge.
-(If further inspection is required, return the blades to the factory or an approved propeller shop for further examination.) - 5.
-Conditions requiring blade replacement: - Any hole in hollow blade shell (doesn't apply if a replacement metal erosion shield will cover hole) - Any crack deeper than .025" - Any solid tip damage that can't be trimmed off completely
+(If further inspection is required, return the blades to the factory or an approved propeller shop for further examination.) - 6.
+Conditions requiring blade replacement: - Any hole in hollow blade shell (doesn't apply if a replacement metal erosion shield